 How to Wash Fruits and Vegetables

-Every foodservice professional needs to understand the importance of washing fresh produce and keeping up with a regular routine of restaurant cleaning.
+It is essential for every foodservice professional to understand the importance of washing fresh produce and establishing a routine of restaurant cleaning.
 According to the FDA, coronavirus is not spread by eating contaminated foods.
 However, you can protect your customers and staff by using the same food safety practices you would use to prevent foodborne illnesses like norovirus.
 This includes washing fruits and vegetables thoroughly to remove any contamination from pesticides, waxes, and pathogens.

 Tips for Washing Produce